philipturner/molecular-renderer/Documentation/other-documentation.md

   ///
   /// Defaults to 15.
 Change to `nil` to disable ambient occlusion.
   ///
-  /// In the future, the default vary based on the refresh rate for the
+  /// In the future, the default may vary based on the refresh rate for the
   /// display, when in real-time rendering mode.
 It is not likely, but we must
   /// anticipate the possibility. var secondaryRayCount: Int?